 Surveillance and Evaluation

-The Office of Tobacco Control implements a surveillance and evaluation system to monitor and provide short-term, intermediate and long-term intervention outcomes to influence program and policy direction, ensure accountability and demonstrate effectiveness.
-The Office of Tobacco Control utilizes the knowledge and skills of public health experts and academic researchers to ensure advanced surveillance and evaluation practices are employed.
+The Office of Tobacco Control implements a surveillance and evaluation system to monitor and provide short-term, intermediate and long-term interventions to influence program and policy direction, ensure accountability, and demonstrate effectiveness.
+The Office of Tobacco Control uses the knowledge and skills of public health experts and academic researchers to ensure advanced surveillance and evaluation practices are employed.
 State-specific tobacco control surveillance and evaluation data can be accessed at www.MSTobaccoData.org.
+Additional sources for data and statistics are listed below.

 Administration and Management